cody-dot-js/codyaprice.com-legacy/content/blog/the-best-practice-is-shipping/index.md

 That's incredible.
 I mean, I went to school for Electrical and Computer Engineering and cut my programming teeth on C and microcontrollers.
-Before becoming a full time web developer, I was an Embedded Systems Engineer working on extremely (to today's consumer compute standards) memory-and-power-constrained microprocessors (32kB and 32MHz 💃) that didn't even have a heap: everything on the stack 📚, bb 😘.
-By definition, I'm a perf nerd 🤓.
+Before becoming a full time web developer, I was an Embedded Systems Engineer who worked on extremely memory-and-power-constrained microprocessors.
+Some of them had 32kB of memory, operated at 32MHz on a good day, and didn't even have a heap!
+We did everything on the stack 📚!
+So, with that background, I can confidently say that by definition, I'm a perf nerd 🤓.

 I was sold enough on svelte to use zeit's [sapper](https://sapper.svelte.dev/) template.
 At least at first.